Afghanistan–United Kingdom relations: Third Anglo-Afghan War (1919)

-Alleged British involvement in the Khost rebellion (1924)
+Britain and the Khost rebellion (1924)

 The Khost rebellion,' also known as the 1924 Mangal uprising, the Khost revolt or the Mangal Revolt was an uprising against the Westernization and modernizing reforms of Afghanistan's king, Amanullah Khan.
 The uprising was launched in Southern Province, Afghanistan, and lasted from March 1924 to January 1925.
 It was fought by the Mangal Pashtun tribe, later joined by the Sulaiman Khel, Ali Khel, Jaji, Jadran and Ahmadzai tribes.
 After causing the death of over 14,000 Afghans, the revolt was finally quelled in January 1925.

 During the rebellion, The Afghan government portrayed rebel leaders as traitors seeking to serve British interests, and that the campaigns against the rebels were undertaken in the defense of Afghanistan against British influence.
 In British Raj however, it was generally suspected that the Soviet Union was responsible for providing financial and military aid to the rebels, while in the Soviet Union, the blame was put on Britain.
 Senzil Nawid writes that despite claims of British involvement by Afghan historians and the contemporary Afghan press, "neither the press reports nor Afghan historians have provided corroborating evidence for this theory".
 The British Library website claims that Britain supported the Afghan government.

+In A Precis On Afghan Affairs (1928), Richard Roy Maconachie, writing in his capacity as a civil servant for the British Raj, reported that Britain supplied Afghan forces with barbed wire, medicine, two airplanes (on payment), 30 Lewis guns (on payment), and 3000 rifles with ammunition (on payment).
+He noted that, though the Afghan government accepted military support from the British empire, the portrayal of rebels as British assets was indispensable for the government's propaganda effort.